tonyontech101/La-Mia/README.md

 ### Step 2: Install Flutter Dependencies

-Navigate to the `lamia_app` directory and fetch the required packages:
+Navigate into the Flutter application folder and fetch the dependencies:

 ```bash
 cd lamia_app